-Module 1: Intro to Game Design (1 week / 2 - 3 hours)
+Module 1: Intro to Game Design (2 weeks / 4 - 6 hours)

 In this module, students will be introduced to the gaming industry by exploring what it means to be a game designer and observing the role of the consumer.
-The module includes an overview of the industry, the history of video games, and a case study review.
-The content of this module is mostly specific to the gaming industry.
+The module includes an overview of the industry, the history of video games, major video game categories, and case study reviews.